 Is Carbon Steel Cookware Safe?

-Yes, carbon steel cookware is safe for cooking because it is made of iron and carbon which are considered safe materials for cooking and do not emit toxic substances.
+Yes, carbon steel cookware is safe for cooking because it is made of iron and carbon, which are safe material choices for cooking tools and do not emit toxic substances.
 All you need to do is to clean it, season it and store it properly, and you can use it for all cooking methods.

 If this cookware is exposed to water for too long, it will fast show unwanted traces of rust.
 Of course, even then this carbon steel cookware is safe to use.
 The safest way is to clean it properly, season it and store it for the next use.